-The study area is located in the Mulan Paddock, Hebei Province, China (42.12 °N, 117.35 °E).
+The study area is located in the Mulan Paddock, Hebei, China (42.12° N, 117.35° E).
 It is a planted forest and the dominant tree species are Pinus sylvestris var. mongolica Litv. and Pinus tabuliformis Carrière.
 Three study sites were selected within the study area.
-Site 1 has an area of 7,890 m2 with an 8 m elevation variation, site 2 has an area of 5,814 m2 with a 46 m elevation variation, and site 3 has an area of 1,885 m2 with a 3 m elevation variation.
-The average canopy cover is 71%, 46%, and 65% in site 1, site 2 and site 3, the average tree height is 18 m, 17 m and 20 m, and the average tree density is 283 trees/ha, 275 trees/ha and 1,056 trees/ha.
-Three widely used lidar platforms, including a backpack lidar platform, a UAVborne lidar platform, and a TLS platform, were used to collect multi-platform lidar data within the three study sites in August 2018.
-Their hardware models and specifications are listed in Table I. The UAV lidar system (Green Valley International LiAir 200) integrates a HESAI Pandar40 laser scanner and a high-precision inertial navigation system, whose relative positioning accuracy is specified as ±5 cm.
-The backpack lidar system (Green Valley International LiBackpack 50) is equipped with a Velodyne Puck VLP-16 laser scanner, and its relative positioning accuracy is specified as ±5 cm.
-The Riegl VZ-400i is a high-precision TLS scanner, and its measurement accuracy is ±0.5 cm.
-Sites 1 and 2 were covered by both UAV and backpack lidar data.
-The UAV lidar data in site 1 and site 2 were collected from a single flight line and two flight lines, respectively.
-The flight attitude was about 150 m above ground at both study sites, and the overlap ratio between flight lines in site 2 was about 50%.
-The point density of the collected UAV lidar data is about 158 pts/m2 in site 1 and 238 pts/m2 in site 2 (Fig. 4b and c).
-The backpack lidar data at study sites 1 and 2 were all collected following a "S"-shape trajectory with a ~10m horizontal spacing.
-The collected backpack lidar data had an average point density of 2,042 pts/m2 in site 1 and 2,092 pts/m2 in site 2 (Fig. 4b and c).
-It should be noted that the extents of UAV lidar data were slightly larger than those of backpack lidar data to ensure that they fully covered the backpack data.
-Site 3 was only covered by TLS data.
+Site 1 has an area of 7890 m with an 8-m elevation variation, site 2 has an area of 5814 m with a 46-m elevation variation, and site 3 has an area of 1885 m with a 3-m elevation variation.
+The average canopy cover is 71%, 46%, and 65% in sites 1, 2, and 3, the average tree height is 18, 17, and 20 m, and the average tree density is 283, 275, and 1056 trees/ha.
+Three widely used LiDAR platforms, including a backpack LiDAR platform, a UAV-borne LiDAR platform, and a TLS platform, were used to collect multiplatform LiDAR data within the three study sites in August 2018.
+Their hardware models and specifications are listed in Table I. The UAV LiDAR system (Green Valley International LiAir 200) integrates a HESAI Pandar40 laser scanner and a high-precision inertial navigation system, whose relative positioning accuracy is specified as $\pm 5$ cm.
+The backpack LiDAR system (Green Valley International LiBackpack 50) is equipped with a Velodyne Puck VLP-16 laser scanner, and its relative positioning accuracy is specified as $\pm 5$ cm.
+The Riegl VZ-400i is a high-precision TLS scanner, and its measurement accuracy is $\pm 0.5$ cm.
+Sites 1 and 2 were covered by both UAV and backpack LiDAR data.
+The UAV LiDAR data in sites 1 and 2 were collected from a single flight line and two flight lines, respectively.
+The flight altitude was about 150 m above ground at both study sites, and the overlap ratio between the flight lines in site 2 was about 50%.
+The point density of the collected UAV LiDAR data is about 158 pts/m in site 1 and 238 pts/m in site 2 [see Fig. 4(b) and (c)].
+The backpack LiDAR data at study sites 1 and 2 were all collected following a "S"-shape trajectory with a $\sim$ 10-m horizontal spacing.
+The collected backpack LiDAR data had an average point density of 2,042 pts/m in site 1 and 2092 pts/m in site 2 [see Fig. 4(b) and (c)].
+It should be noted that the extent of UAV LiDAR data was slightly larger than that of backpack LiDAR data to ensure that they fully covered the backpack data.
+Site 3 was only covered by the TLS data.
 The Riegl VZ-400i scanner was used to cover the study area using four separate scans.
-The distance between the scan position 1 and scan position 2, 3 and 4 was about 13 m, 15 m and 20 m, while the overlap ratio was about 51%, 40% and 33%, respectively.
+The distance between scan position 1 and scan positions 2-4 was about 13, 15, and 20 m, while the overlap ratio was about 51%, 40%, and 33%, respectively.
 Six high-reflectance targets were installed in site 3, and they were used to manually register the TLS scans using the Riegl RiSCAN Pro software.
-In order to reduce the errors of individual tree segmentation caused by incomplete scan of trees, we used a rectangle with a size of 25 m \times 25 m to clip the original TLS data of each scan.
-The average point density of each TLS scan was about 22,167 pts/m2 (Fig. 4b and c).
+In order to reduce the errors of individual tree segmentation caused by incomplete scan of trees, we used a rectangle with a size of 25 m $\times$ 25 m to clip the original TLS data of each scan.
+The average point density of each TLS scan was about 22 167 pts/m [see Fig. 4(b) and (c)].